Course 1 Fundamentals of Family Mediation

 (details are on the registration form)

-This course is the 40-hour basic family mediation training required to become an accredited mediator with the Ontario Association of Family Mediators (OAFM) and others.
-Training will include guest speakers and role plays and cover fundamental family mediation theory and skills.
+This course is the 40-hour basic family mediation training required to become an accredited mediator with the Ontario Association for Family Mediation (OAFM) and others.
+This is a thorough training that will equip you with all of the necessary skills to understand the family mediation process.
+Dependent on class size, training will include guest speakers

 First, please complete the Registration Forms below.

 Secondly, see our Payments page for more options

 DAN ASHBOURNE, Executive Director, Centre for Children and Families in the Justice System